Norreanea/planarian-elac2-scripts/README.md

 ## Citation

 If you use these scripts, please cite:
-> Dutta A., Zaremba A., Samelak-Czajka A., Marszalek-Zenczak M., Trybus M., Osuch M., Figlerowicz M., Jackowiak P. *Knockdown of Smed ELAC2 in Schmidtea mediterranea results in delayed regeneration and a reduced accumulation of the small non-coding RNA, 5′ tiRNA-Gly-GCC*.
+> Dutta A., Zaremba A., Samelak-Czajka A., Marszalek-Zenczak M., Trybus M., Osuch M., Figlerowicz M., Jackowiak P. Knockdown of *Smed ELAC2* in *Schmidtea mediterranea* results in delayed regeneration and a reduced accumulation of the small non-coding RNA, 5′ tiRNA-Gly-GCC.
 Nucleic Acids Research (2025).

 ---